-Tasting Rome: Fresh Flavors & Forgotten Recipes from an Ancient City, written by Katie Parla and Kristina Gill, features over 85 traditional and contemporary dishes from Rome along with highlights from the city’s unique historical and cultural background.
-A few dishes are variations of popular Italian favorites (Coffee Granita, Potato Gnocchi, Rigatoni alla Carbonara, Pizza Bianca), but I love how a large portion of the book includes information that I have not seen repeated in other regional Italian books- including Torta di Ricotta (Sheep’s Milk Ricotta Cheesecake), Pizza al Contrario (Upside-Down Pizza), Lingua in Salsa Verde (Beef Tongue in Salsa Verde), Crostini con Burro e Alici (Butter and Anchovy Crostini), and more.
-I’ll also be sharing a recipe for Panna Cotta alla Menta con Salsa di Cioccolato, a Roman Mint Panna Cotta topped with Chocolate Sauce.
+Tasting Rome: Fresh Flavors & Forgotten Recipes from an Ancient City, written by Katie Parla and Kristina Gill, features over 85 traditional and contemporary dishes from Rome, plus highlights from the city’s unique historical and cultural background.
+Popular Italian favorites (Coffee Granita, Rigatoni alla Carbonara, Pizza Bianca) can be found alongside recipes I do not regularly come across such as Torta di Ricotta (Sheep’s Milk Ricotta Cheesecake), Pizza al Contrario (Upside-Down Pizza), and Lingua in Salsa Verde (Beef Tongue in Salsa Verde).
+I’ll also be sharing their recipe for Panna Cotta alla Menta con Salsa di Cioccolato, a Roman Mint Panna Cotta topped with Chocolate Sauce.

 Kristina Gill was born in Nashville, Tennessee and moved to Rome in 1999 for work.
 She graduated from Stanford University and Johns Hopkins School of Advanced International Studies.
-She now works in Rome as the food and drinks editor for Design*Sponge, a freelance photographer, and humanitarian advisor for food assistance/supporter of the United Nations’ World Food Programme in its fight agains hunger.
-She has been featured in National Geographic Traveler, Need Supply Co.’s Human Being Journal, VSCO, Atlas Quarterly, Australian Gourmet Traveller, Bon Appétit, Kinfolk, Airbnb, Lomography, and Belle Australia.
+She now works in Rome as the food and drinks editor, a freelance photographer, and humanitarian advisor for food assistance/supporter of the United Nations’ World Food Programme in its fight agains hunger.
+Her work has been featured in National Geographic Traveler, Need Supply Co.’s Human Being Journal, VSCO, Atlas Quarterly, Australian Gourmet Traveller, Bon Appétit, Kinfolk, Airbnb, Lomography, and Belle Australia.

 Chapters are divided by theme: Snacks, Starters, and Street Food; Classics and Variations; Cucina Ebraica; Quinto Quarto; Verdure; Bread and Pizza; Sweets; and Drinks.